How to become an agile workforce: 3 Key steps

 Why transitioning to more dynamic ways of working is crucial

-Agility wasn’t just a buzzword during the COVID-19 pandemic; it’s the differentiator that will determine which companies thrive and which barely survive in the Post-Industrial era of work we’re entering.
+Agility is not just a buzzword; it’s the differentiator that will determine which companies thrive and which barely survive in the Post-Industrial era of work we’re entering.
 Amidst ongoing economic uncertainty, shifts in consumer demands, and the rise of AI, no business can afford to stick to the same rigid hierarchies and legacy technology.

 Now that leaders are encountering these new forces of change, they must evolve their operating models and business processes to put flexibility and agility at the core of everything they do.
 Many companies are embracing skills-centric strategies as a means to remove the friction associated with breaking work down into jobs and in turn accelerate their response times.